dodyg/practical-aspnetcore/projects/net6/README.md

 # .NET 6 (4)

 This section has for .NET 6 new functionalities.
-All these samples require .NET 6 Preview 2 (`6.0.100-preview.2.21155.3`).
+All these samples require .NET 6 Preview 3 (`6.0.100-preview.3.21181.5`).
+It's not officially out yet but you can get the nightly build version [here](https://github.com/dotnet/installer).

 * [Hello World](hello-world)